aqiu384/p5r-walkthrough/src/walkthrough.md

     6. Debunking the Psychic!
     7. Who's Been Assaulting People?
     8. We Aren't Just Your Slaves
-    9. [Version < 1.0.7] Fighting for Truth of Journalism
+    9. [Normal Route] Fighting for Truth of Journalism
     10. Who's Muscling in Yongen-Jaya?
     11. Winners Don't Use Cheats, attempt needed to unlock Tower Rnk 1